dotnet/runtimelab/docs/README.md

             - `name`: Specifies the name of the Swift type.
             - `module`: Specifies the module of the Swift type.
 </details>

+### Buffer pointers

+Swift provides buffer pointer types as non-owning views into memory: `UnsafeRawBufferPointer`, `UnsafeMutableRawBufferPointer`, `UnsafeBufferPointer`, and `UnsafeMutableBufferPointer`.
+They are implemented as frozen structs within Swift and are projected as structs into C#.
+The runtime implements Swift structure lowering algorithm, enabling these structs to be passed correctly.
+Typed buffer pointers are defined with `_Position` and `Count` properties, while raw buffer pointers are defined with `_Position` and `_End`.
+Surfaced fields on C# side are `BaseAddress` and `Count`.
+Since these buffer pointers do not allocate or own the memory they point to, memory management is not encapsulated within the structs.

 ### Static and P/Invoke functions